FuzzyQuils/libeft/README.md

 The program for loading and exporting EFT files from the Emergency games can be found here: https://github.com/annabelsandford/EFTXplorer

+Please note this library only works on EM3 and EM4 EFT files, EFT files from the 2012 and higher games are a completely different format and currently I don't have the slightest idea of how they work.

 Building:
 - Currently, due to admittedly my stinginess with not using Visual Studio, the DLL currently only builds properly for 64-bit through MinGW (The 32-bit DLL works but interacts badly with C# code at the moment, works fine with C code otherwise)
 - As a result, mingw on Windows is required to build this DLL.
 (Pull requests to get it built under Visual Studio are welcome)